 - Take a charging dip into the falls

 - Enjoy delicious fare at the restaurants and stalls nearby

 - Hike to the nearby Lemukih Waterfalls, an equally spectacular avenue

 Tip: Avoid hiring and paying any guides around this area.
 You dont require one here.
 You only have to pay for an entry ticket at the black gate near the waterfall entrance.

-8. Sambangan Secret Garden Waterfall Bali Hiking Tour: The mysterious side of Bali
+8. Sambangan Secret Garden Waterfall Bali Hiking Tour: The Mysterious Bali

 Go offbeat with this wondrous Sambangan Secret Garden Waterfall hike for an unforgettable experience on your Bali holiday.
 Located in Northern Bali, Sambangan Secret Garden Waterfall is nothing less than a heaven filled with 3 staggering waterfalls called Pucuk, Kroya, and Kembar, and a Blue Lagoon, all of them making this place a sublime blend of culture, nature, and spiritualism.
 It is one of the best hiking tours in Bali.

 Price: INR 48/- per person for entrance ticket